 Teams, players, awards you can bet on

-Single-game wagering will bring individual props and futures with it to BC.
+Single-game wagering has also brought individual props and futures with it to BC.
 That means you will be available to bet on player awards in various leagues without having to make your bet a part of a parlay.
 This may include:

 - NBA MVP